data-exp-lab/yt-napari/README.md

 ### tests and style checks

 Both bug fixes and new features will need to pass the existing test suite and style checks.
 While both will be run automatically when you submit a pull request, it is helpful to run the test suites locally and run style checks throughout development.
-For testing, you can use [tox].
+For testing, you can use [tox] to test different python versions on your platform.

     pip install tox

 And then from the top level of the `yt-napari` directory, run

-    tox .
+    tox

 Tox will then run a series of tests in isolated environments.
 In addition to checking the terminal output for test results, the tox run will generate a test coverage report: a `coverage.xml` file and a `htmlcov` folder -- to view the results, open `htmlcov/index.html` in a browser.

+If you prefer a lighter weight test, you can also use `pytest` directly and rely on the Github CI to test different python versions and systems.
+To do so, first install `pytest` and some related plugins:

+    pip install pytest pytest-qt pytest-cov

+Now, to run the tests:

+    pytest -v --cov=yt_napari --cov-report=html

+In addition to telling you whether or not the tests pass, the above command will write out a code coverage reporrt to the `htmlcov` directory.
+You can open up `htmlcov/index.html` in a browswer and check out the lines of code that were missed by existing tests.

 For style checks, you can use [pre-commit](https://pre-commit.com/) to run checks as you develop.
 To set up `pre-commit`: